livingdocsIO/documentation/design/create-a-design.md

 ## Overview

 A Livingdocs design consists of a series of `component definitions`.
-A `component definition` includes HTML, CSS, and configuration options that are all deduced based on an the site design and UI considerations.
+A `component definition` includes HTML, CSS, and configuration options that are all based on an the site design and UI considerations.
 Here we have a first look how you can create a `component definition`.

 ## Available attributes